broadinstitute/tgg-terraform-modules/scheduled-cloudfunction/README.md

 ### Breaking changes for v1.0.0

 As of v1.0.0, this module no longer creates a cloudfunction for you.
 It only configures the necessary resources to run and trigger a cloudfunction which you deploy by other means.
 This is because deploying functions via terraform was janky, and we usually had a github action/cloudbuild trigger to update the function anyway.
-The module now also creates a service account on your behalf, and no longer requires one to be provided ahead of time.
+The module now also optionally:

+- (on my default) configures Github <-> GCP workload identity federation for you
+- Can assign project-level IAM roles  to your runtime service account for you.

 It's recommended that you delete any pre-v1.0.0 deployments of this module, apply v1.0.0, and then update your github deployment actions to use the new service account and trigger topic configuration that it generates.